Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-02.md

 </pre>

-<span class="label label-success">Neat-O</span> This site has over 100 child and grandchild directories to keep its many pages organized!
+<span class= "label label-success">Neat-O</span> This site has over 100 child and grandchild directories to keep its many pages organized!